PelleLille/hsl-docs/rcptto.rst

-recipientlocalpart  string  "test"                     Local part of recipient's address (envelope) recipientdomain     string  "example.com"              Domain part of recipient's address (envelope) recipientparams     array   ["NOTIFY" => "NEVER", .. ] Recipient parameters to the envelope address transportid         string  "mailtransport\:1"         ID of the transport profile to be used
+recipientlocalpart  string  "test"                     Local part of recipient's address (envelope) recipientdomain     string  "example.com"              Domain part of recipient's address (envelope) recipientparams     array   ["NOTIFY" => "NEVER", .. ] Recipient parameters to the envelope address transportid         string  "inbound"                  ID of the transport profile to be used
 =================== ======= ========================== ===========

 .. _v_c5: